n8finch/Talk-Customizing-WordPress/README.md

 ### Understanding Where, Why, and How to Make Your Site Unique

+WP for ~6 years, ~5 years full-time
+The Digital Ring, toptal, Codeable, and other clients for fun and profit Currently residing in Madison
+Texas >> Kansas >> Spain ( a little time in Morocco) >> France >> Illinois >> S. Korea >> and now Madison
+“I’d be a professional student if I could…”
+Married w/ 1.5 year old daughter

 ## 0. The Questions

 - Where do I make changes to my theme (CSS or PHP)?